Need a New Healthy Smoothie?

 You can use this recipe as a base and add a variety of ingredients to make it your own.

-- A tablespoon or two of nut butter or organic protein powder will amp up the protein content.
+- A tablespoon or two of nut butter or organic protein powder (grass-fed collagen is the easiest to digest for most people) will amp up the protein content.

 - Substitute or add cherries, mango, peaches, strawberries, or pineapple.